 Sofrito is the “Latino Cook’s secret weapon.”
 It combines cilantro, garlic, onion, peppers, and tomatoes to create a fundamental base for many Spanish dishes.
 Pairing the Sofrito with the mussels develop a flavorsome aromatic dish that begs for seconds.
+You will love this tapas recipe.

 I was first introduced to Sofrito from a blogger friend, Dorcas Wood from Feel Good Food Blog.
 She described Sofrito as “The Latino’s Cook Secret Weapon.”
 It is a Spanish seasoning base that is used in many, many dishes; from seafood, poultry, pork, and eggs to potatoes, rice, and beans… It brings a dish from boring to AMAZING!!!
 I fell in love with it so much, that I wrote an article about it myself!
 You can read it right here!